yangyx30678/YTBBdl/README.md

 # YTBBdl

-YouTube and BiliBili downloader as a Chromium plugin.
+YouTube and BiliBili downloader as a Chromium extension.

 ---